OfficeDev/Project-Samples/Create-Update-Project-Samples/README.md

 ###Prerequisites
 To use this Project Online ReST code sample, you need the following:
 * An Office 365 tenant with a Project license
-* The SharePoint client runtime and Project .Net library.
+* The SharePoint client runtime and Project .Net libraries.
 It is available as a Nuget Package from [here](https://www.nuget.org/packages/Microsoft.SharePointOnline.CSOM/)
 * Visual Studio or other .Net IDE

 ###Modules